-In December 2008, we refinanced the remaining term loan balance with Bank of America of \$917,000 and borrowed an additional \$4,083,000 as well as establishing a new \$7.5 million line of credit via the Third Amendment to the Loan Agreement.
+In December 2008, we refinanced the remaining term loan balance of \$917,000 and borrowed an additional \$4,083,000 as well as establishing a new \$7.5 million line of credit via the Third Amendment to the Loan Agreement.
 Both the line of credit and the term loan carry an interest rate of LIBOR plus an applicable margin, as defined in the agreement (4.42% as of December 31, 2008).
 The borrowings are collateralized by a first lien against all our assets.
 We are paying off the term loan in quarterly installments, with the final payment due in 2011.
 The line of credit is also due in 2011.
 This agreement contains various covenants, all of which we were in compliance with as of December 31, 2008.

 Under our agreements with Inalco and Bioniche for the manufacturing of Kristalose and Acetadote, we are obligated to purchase minimum amounts of inventory each year.
-These obligations required us to purchase approximately \$2.6 million of Kristalose and \$0.1 million of Acetadote during 2009, \$3.0 million of Kristalose and \$0.1 million of Acetadote during 2010, and \$2.4 million of Kristalose during 2011, In April 2009, we amended our agreement with Inalco so that our minimum purchase requirements for Kristalose will be not less than 25% of the purchases in the immediately preceding calendar year.
+These obligations require us to purchase approximately \$2.6 million of Kristalose and \$0.1 million of Acetadote during 2009, \$3.0 million of Kristalose and \$0.1 million of Acetadote during 2010, and \$2.4 million of Kristalose during 2011.
+Beginning in October 2011 and continuing through the life of the Kristalose agreement, our minimum purchase requirements will be based on not less than 65% of the average purchases in each of the three immediately preceding annual periods.
 We expect our normal inventory purchasing levels to be above the required minimum amounts.
 As of December 31, 2008, we had met our purchase obligations for 2008 under these agreements.